MetaDocencia/SitioWeb/content/en/authors/forrt/_index.md

 {{< youtube tFFeSd99Lus >}}

-### About FFORT
+### About FORRT

-**[FFORT](https://forrt.org/)** is a Framework for Open and Reproducible Research Training which is advancing research transparency, reproducibility, rigor, and ethics through pedagogical reform and meta-scientific research.
+**[FORRT](https://forrt.org/)** is a Framework for Open and Reproducible Research Training which is advancing research transparency, reproducibility, rigor, and ethics through pedagogical reform and meta-scientific research.

 FORRT provides a pedagogical infrastructure and open educational resources designed to support the teaching and mentoring of open and reproducible science.